 's exclusive open-cell foam only enhances the comfort of the ride.
 The impressive stability of this shoe does create a little rigidity but most wearers are quick to point out its flexibility in spite of this.

-The color scheme and design are very basic but wearers are so pleased with the Saucony Hurricane 14's overall function and fit that this seems of little consequence.
+The color scheme and design are very basic but wearers are so pleased with the Saucony Hurricane 14's overall function and fit that this seems to be of little consequence.
 As an older shoe

-The women's shoe with its 36.1 mm (heel) and 26.9 mm (forefoot) of cushioning and the women's with its 34.4 mm (heel) and 26.1 mm (forefoot) provide a higher profile off the ground and the rubber composition of the sole with EVA
+The men's shoe with its 36.1 mm (heel) and 26.9 mm (forefoot) of cushioning and the women's with its 34.4 mm (heel) and 26.1 mm (forefoot) provide a higher profile off the ground, and the rubber composition of the sole with EVA

-and IBR+ are sturdy and impressively absorbent to shock.
+and IBR+ is sturdy and impressively absorbent to shock.
 The open mesh upper is covered liberally by stitched overlays that serve to protect the foot.